inseojang/alignJointAxes/README.md

 >   * Create a new skeleton by copying the joints according to the hirarchy of the original skeleton.
 >   * Then, apply the position value of the copied skeleton to the original skeleton and set the rotation value of the original skeleton to all 0
 >   * Input
 >     * <b>Root joint</b> of target skeleton
+>       ※ You can drag and drop the joint object into the text field, but you should delete the path in the case of joint object.
+>     e.g.) |Hips (X) → Hips (O)
 >     * <b>Skin model</b> applied to the target skeleton
->  ※ You can drag and drop the joint object or skin model into each text field, but you should delete the path in the case of joint object.
+>       ※ You can drag and drop the skin model.
+>       ※ If there are multiple skin models, you can put all models by separating with ',' (no blank)
->     e.g.) |Hips (X) → Hips (O)
+>     e.g.) Body, Hair, Clothes (X) → Body,Hair,Clothes (O)
 >   * Click the "<b>Align joints</b>" button, then you can see that the z-axis of all joints are aligned in forward direction.
 >  * #### Rotating the joint in object mode
 >    * In object mode, you can rotate the joint without modifying the mesh and any other joints(e.g. child joints)